clerk/javascript/packages/sdk-node/README.md

 ## Overview

 [Clerk](https://clerk.dev?utm_source=github&utm_medium=clerk_sdk_node) is the easiest way to add authentication and user management to your Node.js application.
-To gain a better understanding of the API and SDK, refer to the <a href="https://clerk.dev/docs/reference/node/getting-started?utm_source=github&utm_medium=clerk_sdk_node" target="_blank">Node SDK</a> and <a href="https://reference.clerk.dev/reference/backend-api-reference" target="_blank">Backend API</a> documentation.
+To gain a better understanding of the Clerk Backend API and SDK, refer to the <a href="https://clerk.dev/docs/reference/node/getting-started?utm_source=github&utm_medium=clerk_sdk_node" target="_blank">Node SDK</a> and <a href="https://reference.clerk.dev/reference/backend-api-reference" target="_blank">Backend API</a> documentation.

 ## Getting started